dtankdempse/tubi-m3u/README.md

 # Tubi TV M3U Scraper

 This repository contains a Python script (`scrape-tubi.py`) that scrapes Tubi TV for channel listings and creates M3U playlists along with XML EPG files.
-This version has been updated to improve reliability, flexibility, and usability compared to the older version (`scrape-tubi OG.py`).
+This version has been updated to improve reliability, flexibility, and usability compared to the older version.

 ## Features